Windows 2000: History

-Windows 2000, originally named NT 5.0, is a continuation of the Microsoft Windows NT family of operating systems, replacing Windows NT 4.0.
-Chairman and CEO Bill Gates was originally "pretty confident" NT 5.0 would ship in the first half of 1998, revealing that the first set of beta builds had been shipped in early 1997; these builds were identical to Windows NT 4.0.
+Windows 2000, originally named Windows NT 5.0, is a continuation of the Microsoft Windows NT family of operating systems, replacing Windows NT 4.0.
+Chairman and CEO Bill Gates was originally "pretty confident" Windows NT 5.0 would ship in the first half of 1998, revealing that the first set of beta builds had been shipped in early 1997; these builds were identical to Windows NT 4.0.
 The first official beta was released in September 1997, followed by Beta 2 in August 1998.
 On October 27, 1998, Microsoft announced that the name of the final version of the operating system would be Windows 2000, a name which referred to its projected release date.
 Windows 2000 Beta 3 was released in May 1999.
-NT 5.0 Beta 1 was similar to NT 4.0, including a very similarly themed logo.
-NT 5.0 Beta 2 introduced a new 'mini' boot screen, and removed the 'dark space' theme in the logo.
-The NT 5.0 betas had very long startup and shutdown sounds, though these were changed in the early Windows 2000 beta, but during Beta 3, a new piano-made startup and shutdown sounds were made, composed by Steven Ray Allen.
+Windows NT 5.0 Beta 1 was similar to Windows NT 4.0, including a very similarly themed logo.
+Windows NT 5.0 Beta 2 introduced a new 'mini' boot screen, and removed the 'dark space' theme in the logo.
+The Windows NT 5.0 betas had very long startup and shutdown sounds, though these were changed in the early Windows 2000 beta, but during Beta 3, a new piano-made startup and shutdown sounds were made, composed by Steven Ray Allen.
 It was featured in the final version as well as in Windows Me.
 The new login prompt from the final version made its first appearance in Beta 3 build 1946 (the first build of Beta 3).
 The new, updated icons (for My Computer, Recycle Bin etc.) first appeared in Beta 3 build 1964.
 The Windows 2000 boot screen in the final version first appeared in Beta 3 build 1983.
 Windows 2000 did not have an actual codename because, according to Dave Thompson of Windows NT team, "Jim Allchin didn't like codenames".
+Service Pack 1 for Windows 2000 was codenamed "Asteroid".

-Windows 2000 Service Pack 1 was codenamed "Asteroid" and Windows 2000 64-bit was codenamed "Janus."
-During development, there was a build for the Alpha which was abandoned in the final stages of development (between RC1 and RC2) after Compaq announced they had dropped support for Windows NT on Alpha.
+During development, builds for the Alpha architecture were compiled, but the project was abandoned in the final stages of development (between RC1 and RC2) after Compaq announced they had dropped support for Windows NT on Alpha.
+The Alpha 64-bit builds of Windows 2000 were also in development simultaneously with the 32-bit versions (versions of Windows NT for Alpha were 32-bit only due to it using 32-bit application binary interfaces on an otherwise 64-bit processor) until it to was discontinued; development of Windows for Alpha 64-bit continued on for some time as a development platform for the 64-bit Intel Itanium platform when no other Itanium hardware was available at the time.
 From here, Microsoft issued three release candidates between July and November 1999, and finally released the operating system to partners on December 12, 1999, followed by manufacturing three days later on December 15.
 The public could buy the full version of Windows 2000 on February 17, 2000.
 Three days before this event, which Microsoft advertised as "a standard in reliability," a leaked memo from Microsoft reported on by Mary Jo Foley revealed that Windows 2000 had "over 63,000 potential known defects."
 After Foley's article was published, she claimed that Microsoft blacklisted her for a considerable time.
 However, Abraham Silberschatz et al. claim in their computer science textbook that "Windows 2000 was the most reliable, stable operating system Microsoft had ever shipped to that point.
 Much of this reliability came from maturity in the source code, extensive stress testing of the system, and automatic detection of many serious errors in drivers."
-InformationWeek summarized the release "our tests show the successor to NT 4.0 is everything we hoped it would be.
+InformationWeek summarized the release "our tests show the successor to Windows NT 4.0 is everything we hoped it would be.
 Of course, it isn't perfect either."
 Wired News later described the results of the February launch as "lackluster."
 Novell criticized Microsoft's Active Directory, the new directory service architecture, as less scalable or reliable than its own Novell Directory Services (NDS) alternative.